Large Tile & Stone Mortar

 What is the right mortar for my tile size?

-Cement thin-set mortars such as MAPEI's Ceramic Tile Mortar and Porcelain Tile Mortar are good for tile up to 15" on any side.
 If your tile has any side longer than 15" (38 cm), you will need a large-format-tile (LFT) mortar such as MAPEI's Large Tile & Stone Mortar or Large-Format Floor & Wall Tile Mortar.

 Can I use MAPEI's Ceramic Tile Mortar for porcelain tile?